australiansteve/_s/readme.txt

 = Does this theme support any plugins? =

-_s includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Hamburger Cat includes support for WooCommerce.

 == Changelog ==